ChengxiCC/ChengxiCC.github.io/_pages/Research Interests.md

 Research Interests
 =====
-My research interests focus on developing fundamental theories and novel algorithms for signal processing and machine learning in distributed systems.
+My research interests focus on developing fundamental theories and novel algorithms for signal processing and machine learning in distributed systems, including but not limited to:
+* Distributed learning
+* Federated learning
+* Distributed detection in sensor networks